Exceptional circumstances

 Learners can appeal their EECCS request outcome on two possible grounds.
 This must be done through the head of school, college or training provider on a learner’s behalf if:

-• they believe that SQA’s decision to refuse an EECCS request that was submitted within the published timescales, based on all the evidence available to SQA at the time, is wrong.
+1. they believe that SQA’s decision to refuse an EECCS request, based on all the evidence available to SQA at the time, is wrong.

-• they believe that there was procedural irregularity in SQA’s handling of an EECCS request, which contributed to a decision that based on all the evidence available to SQA at the time, is wrong.
+2. they believe there was procedural irregularity in SQA’s handling of an EECCS request, which contributed to a decision that based on all the evidence available to SQA at the time, is wrong.